 The University of Wisconsin Clean Snowmobile team gratefully acknowledges the support of the College of Engineering and specifically the other UW vehicle projects.
-The team also thanks its many sponsors, especially Polaris Industries, for their extensive support.
-The Wisconsin team would also like to thank Nelson Industries, Ford Motor Company, and the Kohler Company, whose financial commitment to student design programs insured the success of this project.
-Additionally, the team wishes to thank PCB Piezotronics for the donation of sound equipment vital in the testing and reduction of sound emissions from the Bucky Classic 750.
+The team also thanks its many sponsors, especially Polaris Industries United Wisconsin Grain Producers LLC for their extensive support.
+The team also thanks Nelson Industries, Polymer Technologies Inc, BR Tech Racing, W.C Heraeus, and Castle Racing for supporting us with the best available products.
+Additionally, the team wishes to thank PCB Piezotronics for the donation of sound equipment vital in the testing and reduction of sound emissions from the Bucky 750 FX.

-The team would also like to thank their advisor, Dr. Glenn R. Bower.
+The team would also like to thank their advisor, Glenn R. Bower.
 Without his machining expertise, commitment of time, enthusiasm and willingness to teach, this project would not have been possible.